ToolsBros is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Additionally, it comes with six different blades with sizes ranging from 4-3/4” to 4-1/2”.
 This is to enable you to cut wood, soft metal, and tile.
 Using these blades, you’ll be able to set different bevel and depth adjustments between 1-11/16” at 90 degrees and 1-3/8” at 45 degrees.

 Moreover, you can easily adjust it or even completely disassemble it with a single move of the handle.
-It also has safe switches and an ergonomic design with an integrated safety button to cue the motor.
+The Tacklife TCS115A corded circular saws also have safe switches and an ergonomic design with an integrated safety button to cue the motor.

 The Tacklife TCS115A is one of the best mini circular saws you’ll find on the market, and if you’re looking for a small corded circular saw, you won’t find a better option.